Can Landlords Refuse Pets in the UK? [2026 Guide]

 The Model Tenancy Agreement

-Respond to pet requests within 28 days
+Respond to pet requests within 28 days, in writing

 -